flying-sheep/FASTGenomics_Data_Package_Format/README.md

 #### Cell Metadata

 Cell metadata is provided in a tab-separated text file that contains a header line.
-The first column should be `cellId`, further columns can be added including information about cell type, treatment, batch effects, published cluster assignments, etc.
+The first column should be `cellId*Integer`, further columns can be added including information about cell type, treatment, batch effects, published cluster assignments, etc.

 #### Image